Lots of children in Wales face extra challenges to get what they need to reach their full potential.

 - children and families need to be involved in developing their individual plans

-The law will start to change the process for children from September 2021.
+The law started to change the process for children from September 2021.

 The law says professionals must consider children’s rights when they make decisions about Additional Learning Needs.